×

 When we asked about emergency services, members in Tokyo wrote:

 "Emergency services in Tokyo are well-equipped and efficient, providing assistance in various situations such as medical emergencies, fires, and accidents.
 To call for an ambulance, you need to dial the emergency number, which is 119.
 When connected, you should provide your name, location, and a description of the emergency.
 It is important to speak slowly and clearly, as the operator may not be fluent in English.
-Ambulance services in Tokyo are generally free of charge, and the paramedics are trained to provide immediate medical assistance on the scene before transporting the patient to the nearest appropriate medical facility," mentioned one expat in Tokyo.
+Ambulance services in Tokyo are generally free of charge, and the paramedics are trained to provide immediate medical assistance on the scene before transporting the patient to the nearest appropriate medical facility," remarked one expat in Tokyo.

 View More Answers